 As Canadians are keen to shake the stereotype that they are similar to Americans, those doing business in Canada will be putting their best foot forward if they recognise the bilingual nation’s historic French ties by offering French translations of any business documents.

-The World Business Website is a helpful hub of advice like this to help professionals aspiring to do business in Canada navigate the culture and gain invaluable knowledge on the nation’s economic climate, tax system and market entry process.
+The World Business Culture website is a helpful hub of advice like this to help professionals aspiring to do business in Canada navigate the culture and gain invaluable knowledge on the nation’s economic climate, tax system and market entry process.